python-attrs/attrs/.github/CONTRIBUTING.md

 $ git remote add upstream git@github.com:python-attrs/attrs.git
 ```

-You can of course also rename the *origin* remote (your fork) to *fork* and add the repository as *origin*.

 The next step is to sync the upstream repository with your local copy:

 ```console
 $ git fetch upstream
 ```

 This is important to obtain eventually missing tags, which are needed to install the development version later on.
 See [#1104](https://github.com/python-attrs/attrs/issues/1104) for more information.

 Change into the newly created directory and after activating a virtual environment install an editable version of *attrs* along with its tests and docs requirements: